ROCm/ROCR-Runtime/README.md

 #### Known Issues

-* The image extension is currently not supported for discrete GPUs.
-An image extension library is not provided in the binary package.
-The standard hsa_ext_image.h extension include file is provided for reference.
 * Each HSA process creates and internal DMA queue, but there is a system-wide limit of four DMA queues.
 The fifth simultaneous HSA process will fail hsa_init() with HSA_STATUS_ERROR_OUT_OF_RESOURCES.
 To run an unlimited number of simultaneous HSA processes, set the environment variable HSA_ENABLE_SDMA=0.

 #### Disclaimer